TheBlode/Evolution-Gaming-Scripts/README.md

 ## Currently known bugs
 - When disabling video during bot play, video cannot be restored.
 - For bots to run effectively, they must be active on your screen.
 Chrome will slow down JavaScript for non-active windows.
 To run multiple games with bots at the same time, resize all the windows to fit on the screen.
+- Only tested with Chrome.
+May work with other browsers with some effort.

 ## Coming Soon
 - Infinite Blackjack / Power Blackjack / Freebet Blackjack Advanced Autoplay Bots